 CAN YOU EVEN IMAGINE?

-I’m in love with this new version of myself.
+I’m in love with this alternative version of myself.

-I am still quite afraid, and I know will take a long time for me to learn to have more faith.
-To have less fear of everything.
-But I had to share this with you all because you’ve been a significant part of this journey and I thought you would get a kick out of this.
+I am still apprehensive, and I know will take a long time for me to learn to trust more.
+To be less afraid of everything.
+But I had to share this with you all because you’ve been such an important part of this journey and I thought you would get a kick out of this.

-This seemed more like a blog post than some stuff I have been sharing, and given the tension of this week, it seemed like something fun to share.
+This seemed more like a blog post than some of the other things I have been sharing, and considering the tension of this week, it seemed like a fun thing to share.

 But guess what?
-I have a query letter!
+I’ve written a query letter!